HolyRS/AFSegNet/README.md

 ## News

-* The dataset, source code, trained model weights, data split files, evaluation scripts, and reproduction instructions have been released.
+* The dataset, source code, data split files, evaluation scripts, and reproduction instructions have been released.
 * Two versions of the abandoned farmland segmentation dataset are publicly available through Baidu Netdisk.

 ---